hastec-fr/apash/doc/bash/fr/hastec/apash/commons-lang/DateUtils/addMonths.md

 #### Output on stdout

-* The new Date with the amount added.
+* The new Date with the added amount of month.

 #### Output on stderr